lovedbySky/StealerWithWebPanel1.0/README.md

 This is a browsers and info stealer (windows only yet) with web gui panel, authentication, database and build in panel.

-What info you can take:
+<b>What info you can take</b>:

   ip, contry, city, host

   google chrome password and cookies

   amigo password and cookies

   brave password and cookies

   microsoft edge password and cookies

   mozilla firefox password and cookies

   opera password and cookies

   chromium password and cookies

-Was tested in windows10 and Ubuntu22.04
+(Was tested in windows10 and Ubuntu22.04)

 ![image](https://user-images.githubusercontent.com/101527966/174895329-12b45188-9931-44ce-b142-1d692636ba50.png)